vtex-apps/cypress-example/README.md

 ```
 Then make sure to use relative paths in your `cy.visit()` calls.

-Note, however, that this isn't a valid *URL* and your tests won't work should you use `cypress open` or `cypress run`.
+Note, however, that this isn't a valid *URL* and your tests won't work when you use `cypress open` or `cypress run`.
 Refer to the [Running Cypress locally](#running-cypress-locally) section for a work around.

 ## Authenticating to *.myvtex.com
 Since `myvtex.com` is an authenticated domain, tests against it need to set the `VtexIdclientAutCookie` cookie, otherwise they will land on the login page.